Frank Capone: Death and police reinforcements

 As the election day turmoil progressed, outraged Cicero citizens petitioned Cook County Judge Edmund J. Jareki for help.
-The Chicago Police Department (CPD) sent 70 plainclothes officers to Cicero to maintain order at the polls and Jareki swore them in as deputy sheriffs.
+The Chicago Police Department (CPD) sent 70 plainclothes officers to Cicero to maintain order at the polls and Jarecki swore them in as deputy sheriffs.
 The CPD officers did not arrive on the streets of Cicero until late afternoon, at which point they had little effect on the election-related violence.

 Around dusk, a detective squad led by Sergeant William Cusack pulled up to the polling station at Cicero Avenue and Twenty-second Street after spotting Frank Capone, Charlie Fischetti, and a short, heavyset man they didn't recognize.
 The detectives exited their car and began walking over when gunfire inexplicably erupted.
 Several witnesses later claimed that the gangsters never opened fire.
 At the later inquest, the police claimed that Frank Capone shot first; they produced a pistol with three missing rounds that they swore he used.
 Frank allegedly thought these officers in civilian clothing were rival gangsters.
 In either event, Capone was fatally shot many times by Sergeant Phillip J. McGlynn in the ensuing melee.
 Fischetti sprinted across a nearby vacant lot, only to toss down his weapon and surrender once the police caught up with him.
 The third gangster ran south, firing a gun in each hand, and managed to escape.
 An urban myth later grew that this man was none other than Al Capone.
 In fact, the third gunman was later positively identified as David Hedlin; the police had wounded him, as well.

 At the end of the day, the Capone candidate Klenha had won.